diponugotichandu86/learn-shell/README.md

-# learn-shell
-# Please learn DevOps
+# learn-shell and Focus on DevOps more